 - a.
-Site Selection: Parts I, II, III, IV & V are administered at select dental schools and independent sites.
+Site Selection: The initial offering of this examination is administered at select schools.
 Any exam having an insufficient number of candidates by the Application Deadline may be cancelled.
 If this happens, a candidate will receive a full refund of their examination fee(s). - b.
-Examination Completion: Candidates who are taking the Traditional Format must successfully complete all Parts of the Examination within 12 months of the date of their initial clinical examination.
-Candidates who do not successfully complete the examination within these time limits must retake the entire examination in the Traditional Format.
+Examination Completion: Candidates must successfully complete all Parts of the Examination within 12 months of the date of their initial clinical examination.
+Candidates who do not successfully complete the examination within these time limits must retake the entire examination.

-3. CRDTS Retake Policy
+2. CRDTS Retake Policy

-If a candidate does not achieve a score at or above a 75% on a procedure, a 2nd Attempt retake option is available on-site after the dental examination has been completed at most examination sites.
-Each procedure has an allotted amount of time for completion (see retake schedule on page 21 of this manual) A candidate has up to 5 hours of retake time at examination sites that the entire dental examination was given.
+If a candidate does not achieve a score at or above a 75% on a procedure, a 2nd Attempt retake option is available on-site after the dental therapy examination has been completed at examination sites with 15 or more candidates.
+Each procedure has an allotted amount of time for completion (see retake schedule on page 18 of this manual) A candidate has up to 5 hours of retake time at examination sites that the entire dental therapy examination was given.
 If a candidate has more than 5 hours of retake time on-site they must finish retakes at another date.